Adalijuanluo/MGTSEnT/README.md

 # MGTSEnT
-Custom scripts to report the key information based on the output of Multilevel Genome Typing (MGT)  for global _Salmonella_ Enteritidis https://mgtdb.unsw.edu.au/enteritidis/
+Custom pipeline to report the key information based on the output of Multilevel Genome Typing (MGT)  for global _Salmonella_ Enteritidis https://mgtdb.unsw.edu.au/enteritidis/

 The key information includes:
 1. Population structure of typed _Salmonella_ Enteritidis isolates.